 It’s hard to imagine living in a world where money is never an issue.

 Tom says everything is relative.
 The more you make, the more you spend . . . the higher your standard of living . . . the more it costs to live . . . and so on and so forth.
-He says people with a lot of money have the same issues we do, but on a different level;.
+He says people with a lot of money have the same issues we do, but on a different level.
 And, he says, someone living in tract housing might look at us—meaning Tom and me—and say we have a lot of money.

-This all may be true, but still . . .
+Except the part about us having a lot of money (we don’t), this all may be true, but still . . .

 Movie stars and celebrities have more money than most of us.
 They eat at the best restaurants, wear designer clothes, drive imported cars, and travel the globe at a moment’s notice, flying in their own private jets and vacationing at resort hotels or on private islands that cost more than many people make in a year.